 A Glock is accurate, and it has a unique rifling technique with mechanical and automatic firearm safety.
 Therefore, you can aim at a greater distance compared to other handguns.
 And, you can always upgrade any part of the Glock to suit your need and preference.

-However, Glock's firing cycle shows that its reliability and pistol safety tests make them usable by many law enforcers.
+However, its firing cycle shows that Glock's reliability and pistol safety tests make them usable by many law enforcers.
 Therefore, beginner shooters and pros alike have various choices of Glock guns.
 Enjoy working your Glock!